All Episodes

 And it shows the lack of respect for talent within reform.

-As in why not promote some people from within, but that's why polish them up rather than regurgitating has been talked about.
+Don't polish them up rather than regurgitating has been talked about.

-That's why it's critical, gents like you support advanced UK.
+That's why it's critical gents like you support Advanced UK.

 I'm making my point.